SpeedStriker243/Windows98Launcher-Classic/README.md

 # Windows 98 Launcher
 A GUI front-end for QEMU that is intended for installing and running Windows 98 inside of a virtual machine.
 Currently unfinished.
 Bundled with QEMU.

-## ISO file
+## OS files
 You need to provide your own Windows 98 ISO for use with this project, however a boot disk is already supplied.
 This ISO file must be named `windows98.iso`.

 ### Other OSes
 It is possible to boot other operating systems using *their* ISO files, but it is not recommended, as this project was created with Windows 98 in mind.
-(It may also be possible to install and boot Windows 95.)
+If the OS in question supports i386 (Intel x86 32-bit) processors, it'll probably work.

 ## Hard disk image
 If you already have a QCOW2 image for Windows 98 (or any other x86 OS), you can run it using this project.
 The image must be named `win98.qcow2`, however if you do not have an image, the program will use `qemu-img` to create one.